 - change your information, including profile information;

-Even if the Services are not currently administered to you by an organization, if you use an email address provided by an organization (such as your work email address) to access the Services, then the owner of the domain associated with your email address (e.g. your employer) may assert administrative control over your account and use of the Services at a later date.
+Even if the Services are not currently administered for you by an administrator, if you use an email address provided by an organization (e.g., your work email address) to access the Services, then the owner of the domain associated with your email address (e.g., your employer) may assert administrative control over your account and use of the Services at a later date.
 Once an administrator asserts control over your account or use of the Services, you will no longer be able to change the email address associated with your account without administrator approval.

-In maintaining, using and affording access to protected health information as such term is defined under §160.103 of HIPAA in accordance with this Agreement, we will:
+In maintaining, using and affording access to protected health information as such term is defined under §160.103 of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) in accordance with this Agreement, we will:

-- Not use or disclose protected health information except as permitted or required by this Agreement or as required by law;
+- Not use or disclose Protected Health Information (PHI) except as permitted or required by this Agreement or as required by law;

-- Use appropriate safeguards and comply, where applicable, with the Security Rule with respect to electronic protected health information, and to prevent the use or disclosure of such information other than as provided for by this Agreement;
+- Use appropriate safeguards and comply, where applicable, with the Security Rule with respect to electronic PHI, and to prevent the use or disclosure of such information other than as provided for by this Agreement;

 - Report to you any use or disclosure of such information not provided for by this Agreement of which we become aware, including breaches of unsecured protected health information as required by §164.410 of HIPAA, and any security incident involving the information of which we become aware;

-- In accordance with §§164.502(e)(1)(ii) and 164.308(b)(2) of HIPAA, as applicable, ensure that any subcontractors that create, receive, maintain or transmit Protected Health Information on our behalf agree to the same restrictions, conditions, and requirements that apply to us with respect to such information; and we obtain satisfactory assurances that such subcontractors will appropriately safeguard such information (it being understood, for the avoidance of doubt, that other users of the Services are not our subcontractors);
+- In accordance with §§164.502(e)(1)(ii) and 164.308(b)(2) of HIPAA, as applicable, ensure that any affiliates and/or subcontractors that create, receive, maintain or transmit PHI on our behalf agree to the same restrictions, conditions, and requirements that apply to us with respect to such information; and we obtain satisfactory assurances that such affiliates and/or subcontractors will appropriately safeguard such information (it being understood, for the avoidance of doubt, that other users of the Services are not our subcontractors);

-- Make available Protected Health Information to you as necessary to satisfy your obligations under §164.524 of the Privacy Rule;
+- Make available PHI to you as necessary to satisfy your obligations under §164.524 of the Privacy Rule;

-- Make available Protected Health Information for amendment and incorporate any amendments to Protected Health Information in accordance with §164.526 of the Privacy Rule;
+- Make available PHI for amendment and incorporate any amendments to Protected Health Information in accordance with §164.526 of the Privacy Rule;

 - Maintain and make available such information required to provide an accounting of disclosures in accordance with §164.528 of the Privacy Rule;